marcothedood/eros4nrg/README.md

 ### PROJECT CONVERTED FROM DOCKER-FILES TO K8S Manifests.

-The files in this folder, feature a modular, Kubernetes data platform designed for deployment on an Amazon EKS (Elastic Kubernetes Service) cluster.
+The files in this folder, feature a modular, Kubernetes data platform designed for deployment on a K8s cluster.
 It ingests, transforms, stores, secures, and analyzes data captured from IoT sources in real time.

+For this setup, we support both the Nemo cluster and an AWS EKS testbed.

 The architecture is built around microservices deployed using Kustomize, enabling granular control over each component and its dependencies.